CIFASIS/QuickFuzz/index.md

 ## News

-* We will be presenting QuickFuzz in [C◦mp◦se 2017](http://www.composeconference.org/)!
+* We presented QuickFuzz in [C◦mp◦se 2017 - NYC](http://www.composeconference.org/)!
 * Our intern, Franco Costantini improved a lot the generation of random source code [enforcing variable coherence](https://github.com/CIFASIS/QuickFuzz/blob/gh-pages/variable-fix.md).
 This feature is enabled in Javascript, Lua, Python and Bash, but it can easily extended for other languages.
 * QuickFuzz is now included in [Gentoo](https://packages.gentoo.org/packages/app-forensics/quickfuzz)!
 * An academic article on QuickFuzz will be presented at the Haskell Symposium 2016 ([preprint](https://github.com/CIFASIS/QuickFuzz/releases/download/haskell16-draft/draft-haskell16.pdf))!